 |BIG WORLD ABIDE--Eric Anders|

-There is something in this collection that makes me think of a personal journal, notebook jottings, brief and pungent images, allusions and references set to an effectively arranged music backdrop.
-It’s not a matter the lyrics make literal sense, that they are genuinely “poetic” that the fussier rock and pop critics require ; although cryptic, non-contiguous with regard to formal argument, there is a streaming, plain-spoken private language here that creates the feeling that you’ve walked into a room you assumed was empty only to discover the lone likes of Anders alone, standing at the window, talking to himself as speaks to a grove of leafless trees (or a garden in full bloom, for that matter).
-There’s the sneaking suspicion that you’re intruding, but the words you make out, the tangible phrases you make out are fascinating in their isolated resonance.
+There is something in this collection that makes me think of a personal journal, notebook jottings, brief and pungent images, allusions, and references set to an effectively arranged music backdrop.
+It’s not a matter the lyrics make literal sense that they are genuinely “poetic” that the fussier rock and pop critics require ; although cryptic, non-contiguous concerning formal argument, there is streaming, the plain-spoken private language here that creates the feeling that you’ve walked into a room you assumed was empty only to discover the lone likes of Anders alone, standing at the window, talking to himself as speaks to a grove of leafless trees (or a garden in full bloom, for that matter).
+There’s the sneaking suspicion that you’re intruding, but the words you make out, the tangible phrases you make out, are fascinating in their isolated resonance.
 You lean closer to hear more, you make the connections you’re able to, and you leave, understanding only a little, intrigued all the same.